2019 Ivy League Tournament: Standings, schedule, tiebreakers for the playoff | NCAA.com

-Four teams will qualify for the 2019 Ivy League Tournament.
+Four teams will make for the 2019 Ivy League Tournament.
 That means half won't make it to Yale for the two-day tournament.

 Below, we break down how the standings look so far, while also looking at the remaining schedules and tiebreaker scenarios.
 Last year, Penn won the automatic bid by beating Harvard at The Palestra.

-This year's Ivy Tournament plays the semifinals on Saturday, March 16 (12:30 and 3 p.m. on ESPNU), with the championship at noon Sunday on ESPN2.
+This year's Ivy Tournament plays the semifinals on Saturday, March 16 (12:30 and 3 p.m. on ESPNU), with the championship at 12 p.m.
+Sunday on ESPN2.

 2019 Ivy League Tournament: Standings